-For migration purposes the service interworking and service continuation between the GSM-R system and FRMCS System for Multi-train voice communication for Drivers including Ground FRMCS User(s) communication needs to be defined.
+For migration purposes the service interworking and service continuation between the GSM-R system and FRMCS System for Multi-train voice communication for Drivers and Ground FRMCS User(s) communication needs to be defined.

 Interworking between FRMCS and GSM-R shall not require any changes in the GSM-R system.